As U.S. Jews Cool To Israel, Evangelicals Flock There As Tourists

 "You may be talking about Orthodox Christians, or Catholics, or Christians for whom it's a national identity," he says.
 "It's so, so different.
 At times it does not even appear to be the Christianity we would recognize at home."

-Not surprisingly, many evangelical tourists return to the United States with greater sympathy for the Israelis in their conflict with Palestinians.
+Not surprisingly, many evangelical tourists return to the United States with greater sympathy for Israelis in their conflict with Palestinians.

 "I tend not to trumpet the political part of the trip.
-That's not our purpose," Cook says, "but it's invariable that people are going to come away feeling something.
+That's not our purpose," Cook says.
+"But it's invariable that people are going to come away feeling something.
 When you're in the land and you hear the stories, it's hard not to admire the fact that this country has survived, surrounded by so many people that would not like them to survive."

 Only a small percentage of U.S. evangelicals have traveled to Israel, but the views of those who make the trip apparently resonate with evangelicals at large.
-A 2017 survey of evangelicals by LifeWay Research found that 80 percent believe that "God's promise [of land] to Abraham and his descendants was for all time."
-By a 46 to 19 margin, the surveyed evangelicals disagreed with the notion that Palestinians have any such "historic right."
+A 2017 survey of evangelicals by LifeWay Research found that 80% believe that "God's promise [of land] to Abraham and his descendants was for all time."
+By a 46% to 19% margin, the surveyed evangelicals disagreed with the notion that Palestinians have any such "historic right."

-Notably, LifeWay found that 80 percent of the surveyed evangelicals believe that the modern re-birth of Israel and the return of millions of Jews to that land are a fulfillment of Bible prophecy and show "we are getting closer to the return of Jesus Christ."
+Notably, LifeWay found that 80% of the surveyed evangelicals believe that the modern rebirth of Israel and the return of millions of Jews to that land are a fulfillment of Bible prophecy and show "we are getting closer to the return of Jesus Christ."
 Some evangelicals say that prophecy includes a belief in a final battle of Armageddon that concludes with Jews accepting Jesus Christ as their savior.

 Notwithstanding such apocalyptic evangelical visions, Israeli authorities have welcomed evangelical tourism.